Brendan Kennelly: Style

 Language was important in Kennelly's work – in particular the vernacular of the small and isolated communities in North Kerry where he grew up, and of the Dublin streets and pubs where he became both roamer and raconteur for many years.
 His language is also grounded in the Irish-language poetic tradition, oral and written, which can be both satirical and salacious in its approach to human follies.

 Regarding the oral tradition, Kennelly was a great reciter of verse with tremendous command and the rare ability to recall extended poems by memory, both his own work and others, and recite them on call verbatim.
-He commented on his own use of language: "Poetry is an attempt to cut through the effects of deadening familiarity … to reveal that inner sparkle."
+He commented on his use of language: "Poetry is an attempt to cut through the effects of deadening familiarity … to reveal that inner sparkle."

 Personal life

 Kennelly married Margaret (Peggy) O'Brien in 1969.
 They were colleagues at the time, and she taught at English at the University of Massachusetts, Amherst at the time of his death.
 Together, they had one child, Kristen “Doodle” Kennelly.
-They resided in Sandymount before getting divorced, which Kennelly attributed to his overindulgence in alcohol.
+They lived in Sandymount in Dublin before getting divorced, which Kennelly attributed to his overindulgence in alcohol.
 He ultimately became teetotal in about 1985.
 Doodle died in April 2021, six months before her father.

-Kennelly died on 17 October 2021, at a care home in Listowel, where he resided in the two years leading up to his death.
+Kennelly died on 17 October 2021, at a care home in Listowel, County Kerry where he lived in the two years leading up to his death.
 He was 85 years old.